 Add the Parmesan cheese and stir to combine.
 If the sauce seems too thick—it should be pretty thick, but not gloppy—add some more chicken broth, cream or water.

 As soon as the sauce is done or you are running into too much pain, transfer the pasta/vegie mess with tongs into the sauce and toss it around to combine.
 Add the basil now and salt if needed.
 Throw some black pepper over everything and grab a dish full to take back with you while you lay down again.

 After a half-hour rest, put remaining Pudendal Pasta Primavera in individual dishes and store in fridge.
 Eat for every meal until gone.
 If you hurt too much, eat it cold.

 Note: You will want a dry white wine with this, ideally a chilled dry French white.
 Put the bottle against your pelvis for ten minutes at a time until pain relief is felt.

-- If you are helped by what you read here or if you need to know more about any particular topic, comment below or email me privately at email@example.com..
+Subscribe to PelvicMeshOwnersGuide.com to learn more about pelvic mesh.
+I’d like to hear from you if you are helped by what you read here or if you need to know more about any particular topic.
+Comment below or email me privately at email@example.com..